The Best Time Management Apps in 2026

 Is there a free time management app that’s actually good?

 Reclaim.ai has the best free plan in this category — it covers smart calendar blocking, habit protection, and basic task scheduling.
-Clockwise also has a useful free tier for individual calendar coordination.
-Neither locks essential features behind a paywall the way some competitors do.
+If your problem is time tracking rather than scheduling, Toggl Track is free for individuals.
+Reclaim doesn’t lock essential features behind a paywall the way some competitors do.

 Frequently Asked Questions